 The first step to producing premium feed is selecting the right forage variety for your region and desired end use.
 Growers should consider which attributes are most important including hardiness, yield, regrowth potential and drought tolerance.

 “Will it be used for pasture, hay, or both?
-Customers need to prioritize their most important need and then CPS can work with them to select the right variety based on performance and expectations.”
+Customers need to prioritize their most important need and then Nutrien Ag Solutions can work with them to select the right variety based on performance and expectations.”

 Soil type, topography and type of livestock are other key factors that can affect the species, variety or Proven® Seed Master Blend that is selected.

 Preparing for a new forage stand should start the year before seeding.
 Herbicide use and potential residues should be monitored.

 “Many herbicides have a residual effect on emerging forages and may minimize successful establishment,” says Ross.
 “Be sure the forage variety you select is not at risk from possible herbicide residue in the field.”